- Elixir

 changeset(%{})

-functions accept any arguments there will be ambiguous call conflict:
+Since both changeset/2 functions accept any arguments, there will be ambiguous call conflict:

 (CompileError) function changeset/1 imported from both Curiosum.Authentication.User and Curiosum.Authentication.Admin, call is ambiguous

-Modules public methods are globally available.
-This is not true to macros.
+Public methods in Elixir modules are globally available.
+This is not true for macros.

 defmodule Conditional do